If you’re looking for ways to help your newsletters stand out even more, why not give infographics a try?

 Step 2: Select a Template And Customize It

 There are hundreds of templates and design software to help you create an infographic email newsletter.
 Keep in mind that you need to find a template that’s suitable for emails.
 A newsletter needs to be informative but concise at the same time.
 A good choice would be to go with a template that’s a bit simplistic and minimal.
+You can find high-quality infographics to suit your business needs by having a look at these 15 best ETL tools.

 Depending on your message, find an infographic template that’ll best suit your needs.
 Then customize it as per your brand’s guidelines.
 Change the header colors and images so that it looks and feels like your brand.
 Keep your product and core message in mind when editing the template, and keep in mind that white space is your best friend.
 “Less is more” is a great rule to follow when creating email newsletters.